ShotaMiyazaki94/microjax/README.md

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).
+Third-party components bundled in the tree and their respective licenses are listed in `third_party/README.md`.
 If you use `microJAX` in academic work, please cite the upcoming Miyazaki et al. (2025) methods paper.

 ---